princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 |---|---|

 - Description: The teaser scene used in the paper which includes a number of objects, including a bookshelf, statue, dragon, and discoball.
-- Resolution: 512 x 51
+- Resolution: 512 x 512
 - Scanned Area: 2 m x 2 m planar wall
 - Integration times: 10 min., 30 min., 60 min., 180 min.

 The realistic scenes above are captured by [this work](https://github.com/computational-imaging/nlos-fk).

-## Reconstruction Restuls on Synthetic Scenes
+## Reconstruction Results on Synthetic Scenes

 <img src="scenes/compare-synthetic.png" height="400" style="padding-right:20px;" />

 Qualitative Evaluation for NLOS 2D Imaging.
-Compared with F-K, LCT and filtered back-projection (BP), we observe that the proposed method is able to reconstruct 2D images with clearer boundaries while achieving more accurate color rendering.
+Compared with F-K, LCT, and filtered back-projection (BP), we observe that the proposed method is able to reconstruct 2D images with clearer boundaries while achieving more accurate color rendering.